sarahbonnin/CRG_RIntroduction/exercise6.md

 Check "manually" the file (in the R Studio file browser).<br>

 * The skip argument allows you to ignore one or more line(s) before reading in a file.
-Introduce this argument and read the file again.
+Introduce this argument with the appropriate number of lines to skip, and read the file again.<br>
-What are now the dimensions of sk?

 <details>
 <summary>